 Building customer trust results in repeat usage of your car park, word of mouth referrals that reach other customers, and ultimately more revenue.
 A great experience with your business will feed customers into the loyalty loop – essential for retaining customers and winning new ones.

 Less than a decade ago, most people paid for their car parking with cash.
 Today, credit or debit cards, and mobile and online transactions are rapidly replacing cash as preferred payment methods – a trend enabled by increased online accessibility and mobile usage.
 A recent report by UK Payment Markets found that the number of people registered for mobile payments by the end of 2020 increased by three quarters in the last year to over 17 million people.

 Cashless payment systems add customer value by reducing delays and making life easier.
 But mobile is more than just a payment option.
 Parking providers should consider the entire customer journey.
 It is possible to leverage data from parking apps to deliver targeted, relevant offers such as monthly discounts, loyalty programs and rewards.
 Smartphones open up new ways to generate data and revenue.

-Investing in new, ‘smart’ parking technology greatly increases revenue growth, especially when combined with a data powerhouse like Rezcomm.
-As mentioned in point 2, having such a comprehensive amount of data at your disposal is reason enough make use of these innovative new tools.
+Investing in new smart parking technology unlocks new revenue opportunities, particularly with a data powerhouse like Rezcomm.
+As we mentioned in point 2, having such a large amount of data at your disposal is reason enough to use these innovative new tools.

-The more technology develops, the easier it is becoming to create the seamless experience that customers now expect.
-Clever use of digital technology will enhance the parking experience and enable parking operators to attract new customers, increasing revenue.
+As technology advances, the easier it is to create the seamless, omnichannel experience customers have come to expect.
+Clever use of digital technology, like Rezcomm’s powerful Reservations, Customers and Marketing modules will enhance the parking experience, enabling parking operators to attract new customers, improve customer loyalty and increase revenue.